MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.LocalAccounts/New-LocalUser.md

 User02  True     Description of this account.
 ```

-This command creates a local user account.
+This command creates a local user account without an initial password.
+This is not a recommended "best practice".
-The command does not specify the *AccountExpires* parameter.
-Therefore, the account does not expire.

 ### Example 2: Create a user account that has a password
 ```